Getting Started – Raspberry Pi Pico & Pico W with MicroPython

 Raspberry Pi Pico W Specifications

 Like the Pi Pico original version, 26 out of 30 GPIOs are available through the pin headers.
-GP23, GP24, GP25, and GP29 retain the same functionality as described in Table 1 above.
+GP23, GP24, GP25, and GP29 retain the same functionality described in Table 1 above.
 Three GPIO pins from the Infineon CYW43439 are used for some specific functions:

 Below is the pinout of Raspberry Pi Pico W and Raspberry Pi Pico WH.